FieldDB/FieldDB/README.md

-Fieldlinguistics database has moved into its own GitHub organization!
+Fieldlinguistics database has graduated into its own GitHub organization!
 ======

-Please see the [OpenSourceFieldlinguitics][build] repository.
+Come join us at the [OpenSourceFieldlinguitics][build] repository.

 [build]: https://github.com/OpenSourceFieldlinguistics/iField